-Admission to any nursing program is competitive, and the number of students admitted is limited by the number of clinical facilities available.
-After meeting minimal requirements, applicants are rank-ordered for acceptance using a points system based on the program pre-addmission examination scores and quality points from selected college (or high school courses for students with no prior college coursework) Students who have completed 12 semester credit hours of required academics for nursing at SUSCC are awarded 10 points towards admission.
+Admission to the Associate Degree Nursing Program is competitive, and the number of students admitted is limited by the number of clinical facilities available.
+After meeting minimal application requirements, applicants are rank-ordered for acceptance using a points system based on score on ACT National or ACT Residual (minimum composite score of 18) and quality points from selected college courses.
+Students who have completed 12 credit hours of required academics for nursing at SUSCC are awarded 10 additional points towards admission.
 Meeting minimal requirements does not guarantee acceptance.